hesselberthlab/hesselberthlab.github.io/content/project/dna-repair.md

 We develop methods to understand how DNA damage leads to mutation.
 We previously developed [Excision-seq](#excision-seq) and [Ribose-seq](#ribose-seq) to measure DNA nucleobase and sugar modification with single-nucleotide resolution.

+## Single-cell analysis of DNA repair capacity
-We are developing a new method called [Haircut](#haircut) that is able to measure DNA repair capacity in bulk and single-cell extracts.

-## New methods to measure DNA repair capacity
+We are developing a new method that is able to measure DNA repair capacity in bulk and single-cell extracts.
+Will apply the method to understand how heterogeneity in DNA repair capacity contributes to resistance to cancer chemotherapy.

-## How does DNA damage lead to mutation?

 ## Funding